JakeWharton/ActionBarSherlock/BUILDING.md

 the compatibility library into your local maven repository.
 This can be done automatically by the [SDK Deployer][3].

-Follow the instructions on setting up the SDK Deployer and then execute the following command in the SDK Deployer folder:
+Follow the instructions on setting up the SDK Deployer.
+Make sure you have the 3.0 SDK, the Google APIs of the same revision, and the compatibility add-on.
+Then, execute the following command in the SDK Deployer folder:

     mvn install -P 3.0